yorickdowne/eth-docker-docs/website/docs/Usage/Prerequisites.md

 - As an alternative to Orbstack, you could install [Docker Desktop](https://www.docker.com/products/docker-desktop) and allocate 16+ GiB of RAM and 3TB or so of storage space to it, in Preferences->Resources->Advanced.
 Unlike OrbStack, Docker Desktop does not dynamically allocate memory and disk space, and it can be temperamental depending on release.
-- Install prerequisites via homebrew: `brew install coreutils newt bash`
+- Install prerequisites via homebrew: `brew install coreutils newt bash gawk`
 - You may need to log out and back into your terminal session to have the right version of bash.
 Try `bash --version` and verify it's 5.x or higher.
 - Verify git is installed with `git --version`.
 It will show a Desktop prompt to install it if it isn't.